boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 ![](/media/mobile.png)

-I frequently schedule appointments on my phone and so do many of the students I talked to so making a mobile-friendly version was a priority.
+I frequently schedule appointments on my phone and so do many of the students I talked to.
+Thus, making a mobile-friendly version was a priority.
 I personally found the current form’s mobile formatting to be too small and difficult to navigate so I increased the spacing between form fields to fix this.

 You can view the mobile prototype below.